capitolmuckrakr/Gucci/README.md

     filing.filing_type
     => :lobbyingdisclosure2

-Other attributes, accessible using .body, are stored as arrays of named hashes or as arrays, such as lobbyists and contributions (hashes), or issue codes, agencies and inactive lobbyists (arrays).
+Other attributes, accessible using .body, are stored as arrays of named hashes or as arrays, such as lobbyists and contributions (hashes), or issue codes and agencies(arrays).